kaylajrox/quantum_optics_lab_job/README.md

 # What's This Project For?

 This project analyzes SiPM (Silicon Photomultiplier) photon count data from CoMPASS, a physics data acquisition system.
-You're looking for:
+We're looking for:

 * Peaks in photon count curves, at different gain and pulse voltages.